closerdao/closer-ui/README.md

 - `eslint-config-custom`: `eslint` configurations shared across all projects
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo

-### Deployments

-Apps/Packages are deployed with Vercel:

-- one for Closer app - https://closer-apps-closer.vercel.app/
-- one for TDF app - https://closer-tdf.vercel.app/ (try "Sign in with Wallet" on `/login`, should work!)

 ### Run locally

 Please, first find two files with the name.env.sample, clone them in the same directory (one in tdf, one in closer) and rename to .env.
-Then, fill in the values for the variables.
+Then, fill in the values for the variables (ask in the chat for secrets)

 From root folder: